bathom14/GravebloomReference/content/002 Races/Giff.md

 **Blessing of Jakkar.** According to the Cult of the Blackaxe, the divine power of Jakkar courses through the blood of all Giff and can be channeled through weaponry.
 When you hit a target with a simple or martial weapon, you can cause the target to take extra force damage equal to your proficiency bonus.
 You can use this trait a number of times equal to your proficiency bonus, but you can use it no more than once per turn.
 You regain all expended uses when you finish a long rest.

 **Firearms Mastery.** You have a mystical connection to firearms that traces back to the legend of the Blackaxe.
 You have proficiency with all firearms, and attacking while within 5 feet of a hostile creature with a firearm doesn't impose disadvantage on your attack roll.
-Once per turn you may reload a number of pieces of ammunition equal to one-half of your proficiency bonus, rounded down, into a firearm you are wielding as a free action.
+Once per turn you may reload a number of pieces of ammunition equal to one-half of your proficiency bonus, rounded down, into a firearm you are wielding as a bonus action.

 **Hippo Build.** You have advantage on Strength-based ability checks and Strength saving throws.
 In addition, you count as one size larger when determining your carrying capacity and the weight you can push, drag, or lift.